Rasmussen Poll Of Trump Approval Rating Today Is Heavily Contradicted

 — Brittany Packnett (@MsPackyetti) April 15, 2017

 Maxine Waters also led an Impeach Trump chant at a Tax Day march.

-Speaking beforehand she said, “I don’t respect this president, I don’t trust this president.
+Speaking beforehand, she said, “I don’t respect this president, I don’t trust this president.
 He’s not working in the best interests of the American people.
 His motives and his actions are contemptible, and I will fight every day until he is impeached.”

-Rasmussen poll on Trump approval rating was reported on again today with the same numbers of 50 percent.
+Rasmussen poll on Trump approval rating was reported on again today with the same numbers.
 It is the only poll today showing those numbers.
 Rasmussen Reports has been widely refuted since long before Trump took office as a heavily biased poll.

 In 2012, expert pollster Nate Silver wrote in the New York Times that Rasmussen Report had a “strong pro-Republican house effect” but was wrong on Mitt Romney.
-In a separate report Nate Cohn for the New York Times in 2014 said that the firm had “a record of relying on dubious sampling and weighting techniques.”
+In a separate report, Nate Cohn for the New York Times in 2014 said that the firm had “a record of relying on dubious sampling and weighting techniques.”

 For the Princeton Election Consortium, Sam Wang in 2012 noted that, “Rasmussen’s organization is a frequent subject of discussion among obsessive consumers of polls.
 Statistically, the bias of his data is very well-documented.”

 Trump tweeting Rasmussen polls in his favor are no surprise to anyone.
 Polls that do not align with his own perceived favor are called fake news by him and his dwindling base.
 When a poll shows something good for him, as Trump’s Rasmussen poll showed with Trump’s perceived approval of 50 percent, Trump is happy to tweet it several times, as he did so yesterday and today.